Back

 What else?

-It is my personal space: a digital think tank, a playground for thoughts, and a place where I can solve technical puzzles.
+This blog is not an official university project.
+It’s my personal space: a digital think tank, a playground for thoughts, and a place where I can solve technical puzzles.
 At my own pace, with lots of fun and without external pressure.

 Cool projects